mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

       Create private repo for code
       Decide on combos vs ignore combos for paper
-        -  Ignore combos for now (over-complicates discussion - high branching factor) ^ DONE ^ v TODO v
+        -  Ignore combos for now (over-complicates discussion - high branching factor) Recursive TFIDF is another strong (and simple) baseline ^ DONE ^ v TODO v
-      Output 'triple with extras' as separate field?
+      We know that spaCy lemmatisation beats WordNet (in NLTK)
+        +  Is the worldtree_corpus provided lemmatisation competitive?
       Are all explanations used at least once in the training set?
       Are all explanations used at least once in the training + dev set?
-      Recursive TFIDF is another strong (and simple) baseline
-        -  to what extent does that depend on the combo unwrapping?
-      Copy competition entry code into public repo
+      Copy competition entry code into public repo Output 'triple with extras' as separate field?

     Plan for paper :  (23-08-2019: System description paper deadline) https://github.com/umanlp/tg2019task/issues
       https://competitions.codalab.org/competitions/20150#results
+      Talk about 3 methods :
+        Base (optimised) TFIDF
+        Recursive TFIDF
+        BERT reranking of explanations of solutions
+      Discussion points :
+        Graph is not of standard triples
+        Combos
+        Difficulty of 'something' sentences

     Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say) Create GitHub PR to fix evaluate.py